onefoursix/cm-api-flume-example/README.md

 The Cloudera Manager login needs to have at least "Cluster Administrator" role to add an Agent to a Flume Service

 Execute the add-agent.py script passing it the name for the Flume Service, the name of the Agent you want to create and the host the Agent should be deployed on.
-Note the Agent name will be the value used within the flume.conf file so should typically be a short lowercase name.
+The Agent name should typically be a short lowercase name.

 For example: